-Holy Family Parish on Bulldog Lake is hosting its 38th annual ice fishing derby and log sawing contest, Saturday, Feb 11.
-Fishing from 12:30 p.m. to 2 p.m.
-Holes will be drilled, one line per person.
-Bait not provided. $2 raffle ticket required to fish.
+Holy Family Parish on beautiful Bulldog Lake is inviting all to its 39th annual Ice Fishing Derby and Log Sawing Contest, Saturday, Feb.
+10. Fishing from 12:30 p.m. to 2 p.m.
+Holes will be drilled, one line only per person.
+Bait not provided.
+A $2 raffle ticket required to fish.
 Cash prizes, door prizes, raffle.
-Inside from 2:30 p.m. to 4 p.m. is the log sawing contest.
-Also inside is the country store featuring handcrafted items, baked goods, home canned items and more.
+Inside after fishing from 2:30 p.m. to 4 p.m. is the log sawing contest.
+Men, women, kids, and mixed classes.
+Also inside is the country store featuring handcrafted items, baked goods, home canned items, and more.
 Beautiful hand stitched quilt raffle.
-Concession stand with sloppy joes, brats and kraut, hot dogs, chili, elephant ears, water, pop and beer.
-Kids’ games.
-Drawings at 4 p.m.
-Located approximately 13 miles north of Hillman or 3 miles south of Pine Center at 1182 County Road 8, Hillman.
-For questions call (320) 277-3691 or (763) 229-6888 or visit www.Holyfamilybulldoglake.com.
+Concession stand serving sloppy joes, brats and kraut, hot dogs, chili, elephant ears, water, pop, and beer.
+Kid’s games.
+Drawings held at 4 p.m.
+Located approximately 13 miles North of Hillman or three miles South of Pine Center at 1182 County Road 8, Hillman.
+For questions call (320) 277-3691 or (763) 229-6888 or visit www.holyfamilybulldoglake.com.

 Kateri Circle (Duluth)